MWRuszczycky/btx/README.md

 ```sh
 btx in animals.bib, pull Cats2016 Dog1984 and name BigCats LittleDogs
 ```
 Note that we need to use the `pull` command to populate the context.
 If we used the `get` command, then the final `animals.bib` file would contain the two entries `Cats2016` and `BigCats` with the same fields just different names, and the same would be true for `Dogs1984` and `LittleDogs`.
-Note that `name` requires that none of the entries in the *context* be "missing" and that there is a one-to-one correspondence between the number of new names supplied and the number of entries in the *context*.
+Note that `name` requires that there be a one-to-one correspondence between the new names supplied and the entries in the *context*.
+Otherwise, the *context* remains unchanged.

 ##### Exporting and moving entries: `send`